Mitosis is the process by which cells reproduce – one cell splits into two "daughter cells."

 Just to give you an idea of how chromosomes really look in a microscope, here's a human male karyotype (see caption below):

 Just to give you a better idea of what a chromatid looks like through a microscope, the figure above is an arrangement of photographs of all of the pairs of chromosomes of a normal human male.
 The photos were taken in prophase or metaphase and were paired and arranged in order of length.
 Such a display of chromatids is called a karyotype.
 A normal human has 23 pairs of chromosomes in its karyotype.
+A human inherits one of each pair from each parent.
 The approximate location of the centromere, the point where sister chromatids attach, is shown on chromosome 3. (adapted from Wikipedia Commons image)

 In prometaphase (sometimes just considered to be a part of prophase), the nuclear membrane disintegrates into small pieces and falls away.